hkalager/FDR_buckets/README.md

-"Profiling Volatility Forecasting Models with Multiple Hypothesis Testing" You can access a free copy of the manuscript through SSRN at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3737477
+"Profiling Volatility Forecasting Models with Multiple Hypothesis Testing" You can access a free copy of the manuscript through SSRN at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3737477 For any enquiries please get in touch via hassannia@outlook.com

 Reproduction: